Building an incident response framework for your enterprise

 While the capability to detect incidents is set up as part of the preparation phase, incident detection starts the incident response process.

-Detection focuses primarily on discovering indicators of compromise.
+Detection focuses on discovering indicators of compromise.
 Network and system users notice many incident indicators, so it is critical to have an incident reporting policy and procedure.
-Essentially, users need to know about the kinds of activities or indicators they should note, and they should have an easy reporting process.
+Users need to know about the kinds of activities or indicators they should note, and they should have an easy reporting process.